polkadot-developers/tutorials/tuts/create-your-first-substrate-chain/v2.0.0-rc2/interact.md

 ![Account Table](../assets/accts-prefunded.png)

-Beneath the account table there is a Transfer component that you can use to transfer some funds from one account to another.
+Beneath the account table there is a Transfer component that you can use to transfer funds from one account to another.
 Take note of the info box that describes the precision used by the Front-End Template; you should transfer at least `1000000000000` to make it easy for you to observe the changes you're making.